<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 You do not need a US address or SSN to open an account — you just need to qualify by being the age of majority according to your Canadian province.

-Teaching English in Romania with ILP
+Volunteer in India with ILP

 Using Transferwire